 When can I submit my entry?

-Yes you can!
-We hope that the time between Discoveries 2021 and Discoveries 2022 will have provided space for more writing and development, and we encourage you to take advantage of our free online resources as you prepare your submission this year, to give you the best possible chance of getting further in the prize this time around.
+Yes, you can!
+We hope that the time between prizes will have provided space for more writing and development, and we encourage you to take advantage of our free online resources as you prepare your submission this year, to give you the best possible chance of getting further in the prize this time around.

 I have previously self-published my writing – am I still eligible?

 This novel must be unpublished.
 If you have previously self-published other work, you are still welcome to enter.

 Since submitting to Discoveries I have been offered representation by an agent / a publishing deal – am I still eligible?

 You are not eligible for Discoveries if you are currently represented by a literary agent.
 If you accept an offer of representation by an agent or accept a publishing deal after you have submitted your work for Discoveries, then you become ineligible.
 Please let us know if this is the case, and we will withdraw your entry.